Service Terms

 | Data, backups and recovery attempts | Backup setup, transfer help, recovery attempts, storage advice and device migration. | Data recovery is not guaranteed.
 Customers remain responsible for backups unless backup management is expressly agreed in writing. |

-| Third-party platforms and products | Apple, Microsoft, Google, Meta, Stripe, hosting, domains, QR/image services, hardware suppliers, software vendors and online accounts. | We do not control vendor outages, pricing, terms, account restrictions, warranty decisions, security breaches or platform changes. |
+| Third-party services and products | Apple, Microsoft, Google, Meta, Stripe, hosting, domains, QR/image services, hardware suppliers, software vendors and online accounts. | We do not control vendor outages, pricing, terms, account restrictions, warranty decisions, security breaches or service changes. |

 3. Engagement, quotes and scope